PokemonGoMap/RocketMap/docs/extras/ex-raids.md

 ## Extra

-More specifically, a gym that could spawn an exclusive raid will have the center of its s2 level 20 cell inside a confirmed park area.
+More specifically, a gym that could spawn an EX raid will have the center of its s2 level 20 cell inside a confirmed park area.
 You can manually check for s2 cells [here](http://s2.sidewalklabs.com/regioncoverer/).

 The in-game information for parks is slightly outdated.
-Unfortunately if a park in your area was added to OpenStreetMap after July of 2016, it will currently not be eligible for exclusive raids.
+Unfortunately if a park in your area was added to OpenStreetMap after July of 2016, it will currently not be eligible for EX raids.
 You can manually check for what areas are considered parks [here](http://overpass-turbo.eu/) with the following query:

 ```